Instability results for the logarithmic Sobolev inequality and its application to related inequalities: Introduction

-The first quantitative LSI in terms of metrics was discovered in \cite{Indrei2014a}, where it was shown that the LSI is $W_2$-stable in the space of probability measures whose density satisfy a differential inequality.
-The proof was based on the optimal transport theory and Caffarelli's contraction theorem.
-Caffarelli \cite{Caffarelli2000a} proved that if $T=\nabla\varphi$ is an optimal transport map which pushes forward from the standard Gaussian measure to a uniform log concave measure, then $T$ is 1-Lipschitz.
-Kolesnikov \cite{Kolesnikov2013a} generalized the result to the $L^r$ bound of the second derivative of $\varphi$ for $1\leq r\leq\infty$.
-We note that the potential $\varphi$ is a solution to the Monge--Ampere equation under some regularity assumptions on the densities and that these results of Caffarelli and Kolesnikov can be thought of as Sobolev type estimates of the equation.
-Indrei and Marcon first used the optimal transportation technique to derived a lower bound of the deficit of the LSI in terms of the eigenvalues of the Hessian of the optimal transportation potential $\varphi$.
-Then, they applied the contraction theorem and its generalization due to \cite{Caffarelli2000a, Kolesnikov2013a} to bound the eigenvalues, which leads to $W_2$-stability of the LSI.
+The first quantitative LSI in terms of metrics was discovered in~\cite{Indrei2014a}.
+Indrei and Marcon used the optimal transportation to obtain a lower bound of the deficit of the LSI in terms of the eigenvalues of the Hessian of the optimal transportation potential.
+Then, they applied Caffarelli's contraction theorem~\cite{Caffarelli2000a} and its generalization due to Kolesnikov~\cite{Kolesnikov2013a}, which leads to $W_2$--stability for the LSI.
+We note that the potential is a solution to the Monge--Ampere equation under some regularity assumptions on the densities, and that these results of Caffarelli and Kolesnikov can be thought of as Sobolev type estimates of the equation.